 About the role

-As an Air Warfare Officer (AWO), you’ll hold a key position flying and operating two of the Air Force’s most capable and technologically advanced aircraft – the P-3K2 Orion of the Airborne Surveillance and Response Force or the C-130 Hercules of the Fixed Wing Transport Force.
+As an Air Warfare Officer (AWO), you’ll hold a key position flying and operating one of the Air Force’s newest, most capable and technologically advanced aircraft – the P-8A Poseidon of the Airborne Surveillance and Response Force.

 This is a challenging and ever-changing role that will take you the length and breadth of the country and to a variety of locations overseas.
-You will play a pivotal role in a highly capable crew providing the co-ordination of operational missions and may even have the opportunity to Captain the P-3K2.
+You will play a pivotal role in a highly capable crew providing the coordination of operational missions.

-The two aircraft perform a variety of roles including search and rescue, low level tactical flights, long range flights, fisheries patrols, parachuting, anti-submarine warfare, operational tasking, disaster relief and aeromedical evacuation.
+The P-8A Poseidon aircraft perform a variety of roles including search and rescue, long-range flights, fisheries patrols, anti-submarine warfare, operational tasking, disaster relief and aeromedical evacuation.

 Job on base

-Airborne you will be responsible for real-time mission planning, working closely with the Pilots and the Tactical Coordinator.
-You will manage all tactical communications including military datalinks, satellite comms and voice to communicate with other military or government agencies.
+Airborne you will be responsible for real-time mission planning, working closely with the Pilots.
+You will manage all tactical communications including military datalinks, satellite and voice communications, to pass information with other military or government agencies.